atmin/jtmpl/src/coffee/jtmpl.coffee.md

           model.__dependents[propToReturn].push(prop)
         getter(propToReturn)

-      if prop is '.' then return model
+      if prop is '.' then return formatter(model)

       val = model[prop]
       if typeof val is 'function'